Gusto/it-cpe-opensource/autopromote/README.md

 __enforce_force_install_time__: Have you decided 4:30 is a bad force install time?
 Set this value and all pkginfos, once parsed, will have their force_install_after_date changed to reflect the it.

 __force_install_denylist__: A list of pkginfos (as defined in their `name` attribute) on which no force_install_after_date will ever be set.

+__channels__: Channels allow one to specify a faster or slower promotion schedule for specific packages.
+This is a dictionary of channel names and an int or float multiplier:

+`{"channels": {"slow": 2.5}}` - this channel configuration would cause any packages in the "slow" channel to be promoted 2.5 times *slower*.
+This is achieved by multiplying the current promotion period by the channel's value.
+For faster promotion schedules, specify a float modifier of less than 1.

+You may add a package to a channel by adding a channel key to the pkginfo metadata dict.
+If no channel is specified, or if a non-float/int value is specified, the channel modifier is always 1.
+A package in the "slow" channel would have `{ "_metadata": { "channel": "slow" }}` in its pkginfo.